chibat/heroku-buildpack-deno/README.md

 This is the Heroku buildpack for Deno apps.

-Web processes must bind to $PORT, and only the HTTP protocol is permitted for incoming connections.
+Web processes must bind to `$PORT`, and only the HTTP protocol is permitted for incoming connections.

 The buildpack parse `Procfile` and download all dependencies at push time.The downloaded files are cached.